FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

 )<eq-discrete-periodic2>
 The fundamental frequency is $ω_0 = (2 π)/ N$ is defined from the fundamental period $N$, the smallest integer for which the    @eq-discrete-periodic2 holds.

-The set of all discrete time complex exponentials that are periodic with period $N$ is finite and given by:
+The set of all discrete-time complex exponentials that are periodic with period $N$ is finite and given by:
 $
   { e^(j thin ω_0 thin k thin n) thick : thick k = 0, 1, ..., N-1 }
 $
-as for any $k>=N$ or $k<0$:
+since for any $k>=N$ or $k<0$:
 $
   e^(j thin ω_0 thin k thin n) = e^(j thin ω_0 (k mod N) thin n)
 $

 === Analysis-Synthesis Equations
 As for continous-time signal described @sec-FourierSeries-continuous, any discrete periodic signal $x[n]$ of period $N$ can be expressed as a weighted sum of these complex exponentials.
-The  analysis synthesis equation for discrete-time Fourier series are:
+The analysis and synthesis equations for discrete-time Fourier series are:
 #rect(fill: silver)[
   $
     hat(x)[k] & = 1/N ∑_(n=1)^(N) x[n] thin e^(-j thin omega_0 thin k thin n ), &  text(weight: "bold", "    analysis") \